awsdocs/aws-codepipeline-user-guide/doc_source/reference-pipeline-structure.md

             ]
 ```

-For a list of example `configuration` details appropriate to the provider type, see [Configuration Details by Provider Type](#structure-configuration-examples)\.
+For a list of example `configuration` details appropriate to the provider type, see [Configuration details by provider type](#structure-configuration-examples)\.

 The action structure has the following requirements:
 + All action names within a stage must be unique\.